Hanzade Sultan (daughter of Şehzade Ömer Faruk): Death

 Hanzade Sultan died on 19 March 1998 at the age of seventy-four in Paris, France.
-Her body was taken to Istanbul, and was buried on 26 March 1998 in Aşiyan Asri Cemetery.
+Her body was taken to Istanbul, and was buried on 26 March 1998 in Aşiyan Asri Cemetery alongside her mother, Sabiha Sultan, she was the first among her sisters to pass away.

 Issue

 By her marriage, Hanzade Sultan had a daughter and a son: